dcorrigan/pretty_xml/README.md

-xml-prettyprint
+pretty_xml
 ===============

-A Ruby re-write of Perl's LibXML PrettyPrint.
+This is pre-1.0 and probably unstable.
+Use at your own risk

-I don't recommend using this unless you are absolutely sure a human will have to read your XML file.
-It is slow and resource-intensive.
+I don't recommend using this unless you are sure a human will have to read your XML file.

+Non-features:

-`xml-prettyprint` does not support namespaced nodes yet.
+  - `pretty_xml` does not support namespaced nodes yet.
+  - deletes all linebreaks from input

 ## Use

-`xml-prettyprint` expects that three main parameters be passed:
+`pretty_xml` expects that three main parameters be passed:

   1. `block`: elements that should have internal and external linebreaks
   2. `compact`: elements that should have external linebreaks
   3. `inline`: elements that should have neither internal not external linebreaks

-A fourth parameter, `tab`, specifies the kind of space that should be used for indenting the output.
-Pass literal characters; for example, two spaces or a tab.

 Additional parameters are:

   1. `preserve_whitespace`: retain standalone whitespace only text nodes within compact and inline elements
-  2. `delete_all_linebreaks`: delete linebreak characters within all text nodes, regardless of whether preserve_whitespace is set to true
+  2. `tab`: specifies the kind of space that should be used for indenting the output.

+Less common parameters:

+  1. `close_tags`: a list of tags that need explicit closing tags in the output (as in HTML5, `<a id="something"></a>` is correct, but a self-closing `<a id="something"/>` will not be parsed correctly in all cases)
+  2. `control_chars`: options are `:named` or `:hex` for `<`, `>`, and `&` as literal characters in output; defaults to `:named`

-Use these parameters within a hash to initialize an instance of the `PrettyPrint` class.
-To prettyprint a document, pass a `Nokogiri::XML::Document` as an argument to the `pp` method of your `PrettyPrint` object.
+Use these parameters within a hash to initialize an instance of the `PrettyXML::PrettyPrint` class.
+To prettyprint a document, pass a `Nokogiri::XML::Document` or a string as an argument to the `pp` method.

 ## Example

-    require 'nokogiri'

-    doc = Nokogiri.XML '<root>  <block>
+    doc = '<root>  <block>
      <p>
     </p>